applidium/ADTransitionController/README.md

 [newViewController release];
 ```

-You may wonder what is really going on under the hood ?
-In fact we use the latest API provided by Apple to create custom animations for `UINavigationController`.
-This API is kinda difficult to put into place so that's why we chose to make things as simple as we could to help you use our animations.
+#### Under the hood

 To create a custom animation, Apple provides different protocols we have implemented for you : `UIViewControllerTransitioningDelegate`, `UIViewControllerAnimatedTransitioning`, `UIViewControllerContextTransitioning`.
 That way, you shouldn't bother to dig into these APIs.

-As we have just seen it, in pratice, what you only have to do on iOS7 is to create a `UINavigationController`, and a `ADTransition`.
+As we have just seen it, in practice, what you only have to do on iOS7 is to create a `UINavigationController`, and a `ADTransition`.

-Then you have two options :
-- you make your viewControllers inherit from `ADTransitioningViewController`, which provides a property `transition` you will have to set to customize the animation of the push/pop.
-- you can't make you viewControllers inherit from `ADTransitioningViewController` so you need to set the `transitioningDelegate` property of `UIViewController` with a `ADTransitioningDelegate` object.

-In either way, you never worry about what's going on behind the scene.
-Just create you transition and push you new viewController onto the stack.

 To sum up, we provide three different classes you may want to use :

-- `ADNavigationControllerDelegate` : used when you setup your navigation controller to perform custom animations
+* `ADNavigationControllerDelegate` : used when you setup your navigation controller to perform custom animations
-- `ADTransitioningViewController` : used for your view controllers to control their transitions
+* `ADTransitioningViewController` : used for your view controllers to control their transitions
-- `ADTransitioningDelegate` : used only if you can't inherit from `ADTransitioningViewController` and need to specify the transitioning delegate for the view controller
+* `ADTransitioningDelegate` : used only if you can't inherit from `ADTransitioningViewController` and need to specify the transitioning delegate for the view controller

-### Before iOS7
+### iOS 6 and later

-If you need to support prior versions of iOS7, there is also an easy way to do.
-You just have not to use a `UINavigationControler` but an `ADTransitionController` instead that behaves similarly.
+If you need to support earlier versions of iOS, this is possible.
+Just use `ADTransitionController` instead of `UINavigationController`.

 Instantiate an `ADTransitionController` like a `UINavigationController`: